Blurryface0814/PCPNet/README.md

 are shown in red and predicted points in blue.*

 ## Download
-You can download our best performing model from the paper [here](https://www.ipb.uni-bonn.de/html/projects/point-cloud-prediction/pretrained.zip).
-Just extract the zip file into ```pcf/runs```.
+You can download our best performing model from [here](https://www.ipb.uni-bonn.de/html/projects/point-cloud-prediction/pretrained.zip).
+Just extract the zip file into ```runs```.

 ## License
 This project is free software made available under the MIT License.
 For details see the LICENSE file.